 In 1994 benefits-eligible faculty/staff members hired prior to 6/30/1994 had the opportunity to choose an additional 1% retirement contribution (ARC) or the Medicare Complementary Plan.
 Only those who selected the Medicare Complementary Plan at that time are eligible for the plan at retirement.
 In order to meet the USNH definition of a retiree, faculty/staff in this plan begin accumulating years of service toward this benefit starting at age 52.
 Faculty/staff must meet all of the criteria of a retiree as defined in USY V.C.9.2 and be participating in a USNH medical program prior to retirement.

 - Dental coverage - may be purchased for up to 18 months following retirement through COBRA (Consolidated Omnibus Budget Reconciliation Act).
-This coverage may be continued on a monthly basis for up to 18 months for the retiree, his/her spouse or domestic partner, and dependent children.
+This coverage may be continued on a monthly basis for up to 18 months for the retiree, his/her spouse and dependent children.
 A complete packet of information regarding the options under COBRA including premium payment deadlines will be sent to the retiring employee's home address.
 COBRA rate information is available here.

 - Life insurance - ends on the effective date of retirement but may be converted from the employee's current USNH-offered group policies.
 The insurance carrier will send the employee enrollment information.